Windows

 (for that, it has to be in the system environment variable PATH, which already was the case after java installation).

-We then copied gswin32c.exe
+We then copied gswin64c.exe

 to gs.exe

-is able to find it in %PATH%.
+so that other programs are able to find it in %PATH%

 and configured in fylr.yml: